OpenSidewalks/OpenSidewalks-Schema/README.md

 #### Description

-A road linking small settlements, or the local centres of a large town or city.
+A road linking small settlements, or the local centers of a large town or city.

 #### Subtype of